-The layers of clothing during winter can be exasperating and wishing that winters somehow magically disappear is palpable.
-However, scowling doesn't help and thanks to the innovations in textile sector that there's a miraculous solution to fighting cold wave.
-Today the textile sector offers wide range of thermal wear that have gone through some positive changes with technological revolution.
-The materials that are used in thermal wear have changed and thermal wear is a lot more comfortable now.
+The layers of clothing during winter can be exasperating, and the wish for winters to magically disappear is palpable.
+However, scowling doesn't help, and thanks to innovations in the textile sector, there's a miraculous solution to fighting the cold wave.
+Today, the textile sector offers a wide range of thermal wear that has undergone positive changes with technological revolution.
+The materials used in thermal wear have changed, making it a lot more comfortable now.

-Thermal clothing was intended to be worn under usual clothes, so it is also known as thermal underwear.
-The conventional style of thermal clothing is the long sleeve shirt with long pants.
-These are thin, so it's easy to wear them under jeans, sweaters, and slacks.
-However, the traditional style has also seen transformation, as with long styling, it's difficult for women to wear them under skirts, dresses, or short sleeved blouses.
-To overcome these issues, designers are now creating styles that fit nicely under all types of clothing.
-There are even styles designed for children so that they can stay warmer in the winter.
+Thermal clothing, also known as thermal underwear, was originally intended to be worn under regular clothes.
+The conventional style of thermal clothing consists of a long-sleeve shirt with long pants, which are thin and easy to wear under jeans, sweaters, and slacks.
+However, the traditional style has also evolved to address the needs of women who want to wear them under skirts, dresses, or short-sleeved blouses.
+Designers are now creating styles that fit nicely under all types of clothing, including options for children to help them stay warmer in winter.

-Some features that have been imbibed in the design of the thermal clothing include the material of the fabric is generally cotton, or a combination of cotton and polyester, use of merino or other varieties of wool are generally used in Europe, the fabric texture is box weave, generally, there is a thin polyester lining on the inner surface and flannel is used in a union suit, which is basically a thermal wear in which all the various parts are connected.
+Some features that have been incorporated into the design of thermal clothing include the use of materials like cotton or a combination of cotton and polyester.
+In Europe, merino or other varieties of wool are commonly used.
+The fabric texture is often a box weave, and there is typically a thin polyester lining on the inner surface.
+In some cases, flannel is used in a union suit, which is essentially a type of thermal wear where all the various parts are connected.

 The human body's constant core temperature is of about 37 degree Celsius.
 The actual value varies slightly from person to person but the temperature is maintained within narrow limits.
 In most climates, body temperature is above that of the external environment so that there has to be an internal source of heat in order to maintain the temperature difference.
 Thermal clothing comes to rescue in such a scenario.